 Hardening sys-net

-this guide works no matter whether or not you chose disposable sys-net or not. no nonsense guide, lets get in
+this guide works no matter whether or not you chose disposable sys-net or not. no nonsense guide, if you chose Debian as a base, simply substitute for the proper commands on Debian. lets start.

 SECTION 1

-1. open a dom0 terminal and install a fedora-39-minimal template (dont close the terminal yet we need it for later)
+1. open a dom0 terminal and install a fedora minimal template. do not close the terminal yet.

 3. in your dom0 terminal, open a root XTerm in your newly created net-dvm